hsri-pf9/pf9-du/bbone/bbslave/README.md

 on the file system was also considered, but would break if the host were cloned.

-Current valid values for 'status' are 'ok', 'converging', and 'errors'.
+Current valid values for 'status' are 'ok', 'converging', 'retrying' and 'failed'.
+A slave reports 'retrying' if the previous convergence operation has failed, in which case it will retry on the next heartbeat.
+The status becomes 'failed' when a maximum number of unsuccessful retries has been reached.